 Meal preparation produces scraps that are inedible or unappetizing.
 Turn them into compost.
 Seeds, stems, peels, leaves, and grounds can all decompose into nitrogen and nutrient-rich fertilizer for a garden.
 Even if you don't have one, many cities and towns have composting programs.
 It's an easy sustainable practice to adopt.

-• Adopt Sustainability – Food waste isn't the only problem with our food system.
+Food waste isn't the only problem with our food system.
 Energy consumption, pollution, and social issues plague the current order.
-Shop local from small, diverse producers to help promote a cleaner, healthier, and more equitable way of eating.
+Shopping locally from small, diverse producers to help promote a cleaner, healthier, and more equitable way of eating.
+Consuming whole, healthy, locally sourced foods in the right quantities will go a long way toward reducing waste system-wide.
+Best of all, there are no unnecessary transportation, plastic packaging, or industrial farming methods are required!